Fruitful Speech Reveals the Way of Wisdom

 Speech produces fruit, either good or destructive, depending on the character of the heart.

-2 By the fruit of his lips, a man enjoys good things, but the unfaithful crave violence.
+2 From the fruit of his lips a man enjoys good things, but the desire of the faithless is violence.

 Speech produces fruit, either good or destructive, depending on the character of the heart.